-parameter\bounds - A list of 2-tuples of numerical values.
-Each tuple specifies the uncertain parameter bounds for the corresponding set dimension.
+List, length N, of 2-tuples.
+Each tuple specifies the bounds in its corresponding dimension.

 point ((N,) array-like) - Point (parameter value) of interest.

 is\in\set - True if the point lies in the uncertainty set, False otherwise.

 This method is invoked at the outset of a PyROS solver call to determine whether a user-specified nominal parameter realization lies in the uncertainty set.